background image

 14 December 2009

-Regulation allowing a three‑member disciplinary committee is valid; interdiction and subsequent discipline were lawful; appeal dismissed.
+Regulation for three‑member disciplinary committee valid; interdiction lawful and judicial review failed.

 13 December 2009